fmgarage/ft-fms-docker/README.md

 ### Build Image and run Container

-Open Terminal.app, drag the **install.sh** into the terminal window and hit return.
+Open Terminal.app, drag the **install.sh** into the terminal window, hit return and give your server instance a name.
+Or just let it be tagged with an ID.

-After the install process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms** (fmc-c if installed with a certificate).
+After the installation process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms-<name-tag>**.

 Open the admin console by clicking the *Open in Browser* button in the container actions.
 In case you installed without certificate you will have to confirm the self-signed one.

 Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.

+It is possible to have multiple instances of these installations, but you can run only one at a time.
+Each installation is bound to its directory, where the `fms-data` (FileMaker Server directories) directory and the `.env` (name-tag) file are located.

 ## Installation on Windows 10

 In addition to the macOS instructions you will have to install the Windows Subsystem for Linux WSL first.
 To do so, follow these instructions: https://docs.microsoft.com/de-de/windows/wsl/install-win10 ("Manual Installation Steps").